sparrowcode/PermissionsKit/README.md

 </p>

 <p><h3>About</h3>
 Request permissions with dialog.
 You can request many permission at once.
-I do UI of dialog in Apple style.
+I do UI of dialog in <b>Apple style</b>.
 If you need additional permission, please, create new issue.
 <br><br>
 Watch timelaps how I design UI for this pod <a href="https://youtu.be/1mDdX7fQRv4">on YouTube</a>.
 <br><br>